emvaldes/terraform-prototype/scripts/docs/apache-webserver.md

 ## Summary

-The `setup-webserver.shell` script provides a lightweight, reliable mechanism for standing up Apache web servers across GCP-managed VM instances.
+The `./scripts/configure/apache-webserver.shell` script provides a lightweight, reliable mechanism for standing up Apache web servers across GCP-managed VM instances.
 It is designed to be infrastructure-safe, restart-tolerant, and cloud-native in behavior.

 Its primary utility lies in providing visual, programmatic confirmation that backend compute infrastructure is alive, accessible, and correctly configured behind a Google Cloud Load Balancer.
 Whether you’re building production-ready services or standing up demo environments, this script ensures that your instances are ready to serve traffic from the moment they come online.